ESW-Software-Dev/React-Frontend/README.md

 your name.
 Create a new page that displays your component.
 Create a new route to your page at localhost:3000/{yourname}.
 Add/commit and push this to YOUR NEW BRANCH on github, NOT the main.

-If any questions, contact Ka-Hyun :)
+If any questions, ask Ethan